Arvindcool2022/Arvindcool2022/README.md

 Hi, I'm Arvind.
-I'm a React developer and I'm currently learning to use Framer Motion to create interactive animations for React applications.
+Frontend Web Developer with 2+ years of experience in React & JavaScript and I'm currently learning to use Framer Motion to create interactive animations for React applications.
 I'm interested in collaborating on React projects.
 Hit me up if you're interested!